newlifewj/handow/README.md

 ### Seed project

-[A seed project](https://github.com/newlifewj/handow-seed) showing how to scaffold an UAT with Handow and run it in practice.
+[A seed project](https://github.com/newlifewj/handow-seed) showing how to scaffold an UAT project with Handow and run it in practice.
 It could the start point to launch a real UAT project.

 ## Shandow - Super Handow Extension